Samir Bekrić

 Samir Bekrić (born 20 October 1984) is a Bosnian football executive and former player who played as a midfielder.
-He is the current coordinator of the youth school of Bosnian Premier League club Željezničar.

 Club career

 Early career

 Bekrić started his professional career in 2003 joining Gradina.
 He stayed at Gradina until 2006.

 Željezničar

 In January 2007, Bekrić joined Željezničar.
 In the 2009–10 season, Bekrić was one of the best players of Željezničar, scoring 15 goals.
 He also had 13 assists.
 That season he won the Bosnian Premier League with the club.

 South Korea and Kazakhstan

 After a successful period at Željezničar, Bekrić had stints in South Korea with Incheon United and in Kazakhstan with Tobol.

 Return to Željezničar

 In February 2012, Bekrić came back to Željezničar and that same year won the league title and the Bosnian Cup.
 In 2013, he again won the league title with Željezničar.
 Bekrić left the club that year.

 Iran

 In 2013, Bekrić went to Iran and stayed there until 2014.
 While there, he played for Mes Kerman and Fajr Sepasi.